 - Chekhov's Gun: The cake.

 - Chekhov's Gunman: Friendly Floyd's sales pitch for cosmetics and, erm... bombs.
-Luigi and Peach later make use of his services.... though it might surprise you that Luigi springs for the makeup while Peach gets tooled up with explosives.
+Luigi and Toadstool later make use of his services.... though it might surprise you that Luigi springs for the makeup while Toadstool gets tooled up with explosives.
 In the ending, Mario marvels to himself that the irritating salesman ended up saving them all.

-- Chuck Cunningham Syndrome: After the Koopas kidnap him during Chapter 8, Toad is suddenly forgotten about.
+- Chuck Cunningham Syndrome: After the Koopas kidnap him during the eighth episode, Toad is suddenly forgotten about.

-- Cool Shades: This version of Toad wears army fatigues and aviator sunglasses.
+- Cool Shades: Toad and his troops wear army fatigues and aviator sunglasses.

-- Crossing the Desert: In the Koopahara Desert, Toadstool and Co. are hotfooting it to Bowser's Castle.
+- Crossing the Desert: In the desert, Toadstool and company are hotfooting it to Bowser's Castle.
 Unfortunately, their supply of water is gone.

-- Delicious Distraction: When Wendy catches Luigi (as Peach) snooping around the jail, Luigi quickly changes the subject, suggesting ordering pizza!
+- When Wendy catches Luigi (as Toadstool) snooping around the jail, Luigi quickly changes the subject, suggesting ordering pizza!
 The Koopa kids are very enthusiastic about this (they even begin calling him "Mom").

-- Delivery Guy Infiltration: Toad and Yoshi delivering pizza to Wendy's HQ.
+- Delivery Guy Infiltration: Toad and Yoshi delivering pizza to Wendy's tower.
 Yoshi sports a pair of glasses and a cap, while Toad bizarrely chose an afro.

-- Department of Redundancy Department: During the wedding ceremony, the Minister Koopa recites, "Do you take this Princess to be your Queen, for richer or... well, richer..??
-Well, DO you?"
+- Department of Redundancy Department: During the wedding ceremony, the Koopa minister recites, "Do you take this princess to be your queen, for rich or...well, richer...??
+Well, do you?"

 - Disguised in Drag: Luigi.

-- Do You Want to Haggle?: Friendly Floyd hastily marks down his Acme Yoshi Language Learner from its original inflated price ("3000!!
-WHAT A RIPOFF!!") to 10, since they're friends of Yoshi.
+- Do You Want to Haggle?: Friendly Floyd hastily marks down his Acme's Yoshi Language Learner from its original inflated price ("3,000!
+What a rip off!") to 10, since they're friends of Yoshi.

 - Don't Look Down: In the basement of Bowser's lair, Luigi cries out this to Mario...who realizes he's actually standing on a Blargg.

-- The Drag-Along: Friendly Floyd accompanies Peach inside her suicide truck.
+- The Drag-Along: Friendly Floyd accompanies Princess Toadstool inside her suicide truck.
 Needless to say, he's sweating ice.

-- Mario dropping from above to bust up Bowser's wedding.
+- Dynamic Entry: Mario dropping from above to bust up Bowser's wedding.

-- Easing into the Adventure: Mario and Luigi are summoned to Peach's castle to fix the basement pipes, which are a jumbled mess.
+- Easing into the Adventure: Mario and Luigi are summoned to Toadstool's palace to fix the basement pipes, which are a jumbled mess.

-- Evil Tower of Ominousness: Wendy's castle.
+- Evil Tower of Ominousness: Wendy's tower.
 The steeple sports a big pink ribbon.

-- Explosive Stupidity: A stray fireball from the castle guardians lights the bomb Peach is carrying.
-Possibly an in-joke at Mario using a Plunger Detonator on each of Koopa's castles in the video game.
+- Explosive Stupidity: A stray fireball from the tower guardians lights the bomb Toadstool is carrying.
+Possibly an in-joke at Mario using a Plunger Detonator on each of the Koopalings' castles in Super Mario World.

-- Facial Profiling: The "Master of Massage", a Fu Manchu-looking toad.
+- Facial Profiling: The "Minister of Massage" Toad and the Magikoopa hypnotist, both of which sport a Fu Manchu-looking mustache.

 - Family Values Villain: Part of Bowser's motive for marrying the Princess is his concern over his kids lacking a mother figure.

 - Faux Horrific: Yoshi nuzzling the Princess awake.
-Not knowing who Yoshi is, Peach runs for her life, only to crash headlong into Friendly Floyd.
-She gets one look at his face and runs away again, screaming.Floyd: WAIT!
-YOU HAVEN'T SEEN MY NEW LINE OF MAKEUP!
+Surprised and not realizing who Yoshi is, Toadstool runs for her life, only to crash headlong into Friendly Floyd.
+She gets one look at his face and runs away again, screaming.Floyd: Wait!
+You haven't seen my new line of makeup!

 - Fed to the Beast: Wendy gloating over her plans to feed Mario to the piranhas.

-- She later drops the heroes into a Reznor pit via a Trap Door.
+- She later drops the heroes into a Reznor dungeon via a Trap Door.

-- Forced to Watch: Peach's wedding.
+- Forced to Watch: Toadstool's wedding.
 Bowser taunts a captured and tied-to-a-pillar Mario, saying that he may stay to "witness this blessed event."
 Doubles as Bond Villain Stupidity, as we soon see.

 - Forgot Flanders Could Do That: The comic depicts a rare instance of the Mario Bros. doing actual plumbing work.